This article is part of our crash course series on Arabic dialects.

 What does diglossia really mean?

 The term “diglossia” is thrown about a lot when discussing the relationship between Modern Standard Arabic and the various dialects.
-It perplexes beginning Arabic students with questions like “Should I learn MSA or a dialect?” and “If I learn a dialect, which dialect should I learn?”and “If I learn MSA or a dialect, how hard is it to go from one to another?”
+It perplexes beginning Arabic students with questions like “Should I learn MSA or a dialect?” and “If I learn a dialect, which dialect should I learn?“ and “If I learn MSA or a dialect, how hard is it to go from one to another?”

-“Diglossia” gives the impression that Arabic is somehow split into two languages, when in reality Arabic exists in a continuum.
+“Diglossia” gives the impression that Arabic is somehow split into two languages when in reality Arabic exists in a continuum.
 At the one extreme, there is the formal, classical language, with its complicated system of case endings (‘i’rab) and extensive vocabulary.
 Then at the other end, there is the colloquial language of uneducated speakers.
-But it is difficult to point to a certain variety of the language and say that it is “pure” MSA or “pure” dialect.
+But it is difficult to point to a certain variety of languages and say that it is “pure” MSA or “pure” dialect.
 Even in literary texts, you will find vocabulary and structures that evoke the author’s native dialect, while when discussing politics in the cafe, it is impossible not to resort to terminology originating in MSA.

 But the language used in everyday life lies somewhere in between.
 Discussing politics in a cafe?
 Navigating bureaucratic procedures at a government office?
-In many contexts the grammar and pronunciation will be based on the local dialect, while the vocabulary will draw heavily on MSA.
+In many contexts, the grammar and pronunciation will be based on the local dialect, while the vocabulary will draw heavily on MSA.

-Therefore, if you’re a student of Arabic who has started with MSA, your goal should not be to start speaking 100% dialect right away, but to gradually shift the balance to 90% MSA / 10% dialect, then 80% MSA / 20% dialect, and so on, until you start speaking like a local.
+Therefore, if you’re a student of Arabic who has started with MSA, your goal should not be to start speaking 100% dialect right away but to gradually shift the balance to 90% MSA / 10% dialect, then 80% MSA / 20% dialect, and so on, until you start speaking like a local.

 The first step is to realize what elements from MSA you can forget.